Meet the cast of BBC One’s The Trial of Christine Keeler

 Tim McInnerny performs Martin Redmayne MP

 Who was Martin Redmayne MP?
 A British Conservative politician.
-At this level in his profession, Martin Redmayne (1910-1983) was Chief Whip – that’s, he was liable for ensuring all Conservative MPs voted in Parliament the best way his celebration’s leaders needed them to.
+At this level in his profession, Martin Redmayne (1910-1983) was Chief Whip – that’s, he was liable for ensuring all Conservative MPs voted in Parliament the way in which his celebration’s leaders wished them to.

 What else has Tim McInnerny been in?
 Blackadder followers might keep in mind him for taking part in each Lord Percy Percy and Captain Darling.
 Current roles embrace Arthur Bach in Strangers (additionally co-starring with Emilia Fox), Ethereal in The Aeronauts, and Robett Glover in Sport of Thrones; he’s additionally been seen in Notting Hill, Eddie the Eagle, Peterloo, Nationwide Treasure, Harlots, and as Winston Churchill in Castles within the Sky.